-You can now open the tester in CT Viewer 2 using the $Open\ Tester$ button or $File \to Open\ Tester$.
-See Table 3.1 for an explanation of the commands available when you use $Open\ Tester$.
+You can now open the tester in CT Viewer 2 using the Open Tester button or $File \rightarrow Open\ Tester$.
+See Table 3.1 for an explanation of the commands available when you use Open Tester.
 You can also start a Remote Control session.
 See Section 6 for more information about Remote Control.